cerebral/overmind/packages/overmind-website/guides/beginner/04_creatingactions.md

 h(Example, { name: "guide/creatingactions/composing" })
 ```

-Since each action is defined with a function we call that function and pass it the action factory.
+Since each action is defined with a function Overminds calls that function and pass the current action.
 This ensures that every composition is unique.
 Also since each function is defined as a function we can now import actions from anywhere else, even circular imports.

 ## Summary